-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (referred to as the Clery Act) is part of the Higher Education Act.
+The Jeanne Clery Campus Safety Act (referred to as the Clery Act) is part of the Higher Education Act.
 It requires institutions of higher education that receive federal financial aid to report specified crime statistics on college campuses and to provide other safety and crime information to members of the campus community.

-The Higher Education Act requires, among other things, that colleges and universities:
+The Higher Education Act requires, among other things, colleges and universities: